psf/cachecontrol/README.rst

 ===========
- HTTPCache
+ CacheControl
 ===========

-HTTPCache is a port of the caching algorithms in httplib2_ for use with requests_ session object.
+CacheControl is a port of the caching algorithms in httplib2_ for use with requests_ session object.

 It was written because httplib2's better support for caching is often